 November 23-25, 2018: Once a year, the Worcester Center for Crafts is transformed into a European-style holiday marketplace complete with twinkly lights & the sweet smell of evergreens!
 Craft artists of the highest caliber are brought together all under one roof.
 Visit the Cafe, enter the artist raffle - bring the whole family!
 Free parking; $5 Admission at the door.
 Worcester Center for Crafts, 25 Sagamore Rd, Worcester.
 Fri & Sat 10am-5pm, Sun 11am-4pm.
 Visit their website for more information.

 3rd Annual Food Truck Festival

 November 4, 2018: Enjoy live music, a beer tent & plenty of food to keep you full & happy all day long!
-Seating will be limited, lawnchairs are encouraged.
-First Responders (Police, Fire & EMS) & Military (active/retired/veteran) recieve free admission with valid ID (service members only).
+Seating will be limited, lawn chairs are encouraged.
+First Responders (Police, Fire & EMS) & Military (active/retired/veteran) receive free admission with valid ID (service members only).
 Wachusett Mountain, 499 Mountain Rd, Princeton.
 12-5pm.
 Visit their website for more information.